 - Relieve TMJ and surrounding muscle tension.

-Inner Mouth Buccal Face Massage Wrap Up
+Inner Mouth Buccal Face Massage Wrap-Up

 There you have it, the low down on my very favorite face massage to both give and receive.
-If you are a professional and are interested in training with me, learn more about my trainings here.
+If you are a professional and are interested in training with me, learn more about my training here.